 Places in Asgard

-The majority of the Norse pantheon is composed of the Aesir gods.
+The majority of the Norse pantheon is composed of the Aesir gods, however there are a few Vanir gods as well.
 Each one of the significant gods had a great hall set in Asgard.
 In the poem Grímnismál of the Poetic Edda Odin tells the young Agnar about the splendor of Asgard and the halls of the gods.

 The greatest one is the almighty Valhalla, the afterlife realm for Odin’s heroes slain in the blaze of battle (einherjar – “army of one”).